 Dinosaurs have already gone extinct but much information about them still remain-because of their fossils.
-Basically, fossils don’t easily degrade or decompose; hence they are a good source of evidence about the prehistoric life in the planet.
+Fossils don’t easily degrade or decompose; hence they are a good source of evidence about the prehistoric life on the planet.

 In some instances, these fossils tend to be preserved in the most bizarre ways and the most unusual locations.

 Many paleontologists have been digging and discovering these dinosaur fossils from various geographical locations as earliest as 17th century till today.
 Excited to know them?

 Table of Contents